urfnet/URF.Core/README.md

 # URF.Core
 URF for .NET Standard and EF Core

-## Status: URF.Core Alpha is Complete...!!!
+## Status: URF.Core Beta is Complete...!!!
 URF.Core is feature complete and now has full parity with URF.NET (legacy .NET).
 URF.Core has gone through a complete rewrite with laser focus on Architecture, Design and Implementation as well as implementing top request for vNext.

 ## Lightweight, Nano-Footprint+